 Thanks to Coppini's ideas and generosity, the schools received a lot of food to feed the students and give them relief in a difficult moment.
 Projects of this kind, in addition to having a significant human and social value, have a cost.

 This is why it is essential to help.
+This was possible thanks to Salvi Luigi, owner of SALVI (https://www.salvi.it/en/) one of the biggest reality import, export and production of fruit in Italy.
 Aside from traditional donations, for some months now it has been possible to help without spending a penny thanks to RAPUSIA (www.rapusia.org), the revolutionary search engine that devotes all its earnings to humanitarian projects.

 Started with a handful of associations, in a short time it has involved several charity projects.
 The mechanism is simple: with every online search, a little help comes to one of the associations that joined the project.
 The end user will decide which one, assigning his virtual heart to the preferred project.

 Among these there is also the Tennis World Foundation, but one is really spoiled for choice: currently 40 associations have chosen RAPUSIA to promote themselves and obtain funds for their projects.
 Among these are some rather famous names such as Save the Children, TREEDOM, Plastic Soup and Ocean Cleanup.

 And other associations, even more famous, could be added.
 In short, RAPUSIA has become a point of reference in the world of humanitarian organizations.
 At the time of writing, over 130,000 searches have been made and thousands of hearts distributed.

 The figure can and must grow, for at least two reasons: the importance of the gesture and its total gratuity.
 Without even realizing it, you can do good for the planet.
 Each user can choose according to their sensitivity: someone will prefer to give a hand to the animals, someone else to the ecology, or maybe to the children or to the fight against unbridled plasticization.